ska-telescope/sdp-integration/docs/src/running/standalone.rst

 Running the SDP stand-alone
 ===========================

-Before proceeding run the SDP, local development environment needs to be set up.
+Before running the SDP, your local development environment needs to be set up.
-Details can be found at the :ref:`running_requirements` page.
+Details can be found in the :ref:`requirements <running_requirements>` section.

 Create the namespace for SDP workflows
 --------------------------------------